GIScience/gis-training-resource-center/_sources/content/Modul_1/en_qgis_interface_ex2.md

 ```

 4. QGIS has other panels you can use that aren't shown by default.
 Let's see how we can find and activate the other panels and toolbars.
--In the `View` menu, find the `panels` and `toolbar` options.
+- In the `View` menu, find the `panels` and `toolbar` options.
 Hovering over each will show a list of the available panels and toolbars, and which are activated.
 Give yourself a minute to look through the different toolbars and panels.
 There are lots of options but don't worry, you won't use most of them in this training.
 The panels we'll use the most are:
 - Browser
 - Layers
 - Layer Styling
 - Processing Toolbox

 5. Now, let's take a look at the toolbars.
 The toolbars we'll use the most are:
 - Attributes Toolbar
 - Digitizing Toolbar